 - Owners will also rip out fixtures and sell the appliances, even the kitchen cabinets.

 Further, some people believe banks are stupid or that banks do not understand the realities of real estate.
 That's a misconception.
-Banks fully understand their actions.
-They hire asset managers from Yale and Harvard.
-It's the consumer who is often duped.
+Banks are trained to fully understand their actions.
+It's the consumer who is typically more easily deceived.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.